-- 12. Fitness to practise information is published in three places:
+- 12. Fitness to practise information is published to:

-- a. the online register;
+- a.
+The online register on the GDC's website.

-- b. the Hearings page of the GDC website;
+- b.
+The Hearings service's website.

-- c. the online Gazette.

-- 13. The following statutory committees are set up under the DentistsAct:
+- 13. The following statutory committees are set up under the Dentists Act:

-- the Professional Conduct Committee
+- The Professional Conduct Committee.

-- া the Health Committee
+- The Health Committee.

-- the Professional Performance Committee
+- The Professional Performance Committee.

-- the Interim Orders Committee
+- The Interim Orders Committee.

-- the Investigating Committee
+- The Investigating Committee.

-- the Registration Appeals Committee
+- The Registration Appeals Committee.

-Publication of Conduct and Performance Committee Information
+Publication of Professional Conduct and Performance Committee information